tokesi-8/Credit-Score-Classifier/README.md

 # Credit Score Prediction

-This repository contains an **end-to-end Machine Learning project** for classifying customer credit scores into three categories: **Poor, Standard, or Good**.
-The prediction is based on customer demographic, financial, and payment behavior data.
+An end-to-end **Machine Learning project** for classifying customer credit scores into three categories: **Poor, Standard, and Good**.
+The system uses customer demographic, financial, and payment behavior data to predict credit score categories.

-The trained model is also deployed as a **Streamlit web application** for real-time credit score prediction.
+The project covers the complete machine learning workflow, including **data preprocessing, feature engineering, model development, experiment tracking with MLflow, model inference, and web deployment using Streamlit**.

 # Project Overview

 This system is designed to make the credit risk assessment process faster and more consistent.
 By automatically predicting a customer's credit profile, the system can provide an early indication of potential credit risk.
+The project follows an end-to-end workflow:
+**Data → Preprocessing → Model Training → Experiment Tracking → Model Selection → Inference → Deployment**

 Based on the **Macro F1-Score** evaluation during the Exploratory Data Analysis (EDA) stage, **LightGBM** was selected as the best classification model implemented in this project.